KevinSebaLee/KevinSebaLee/README.md

 - 💡 I love building full-stack apps, solving problems and learning new technologies

-- 🧠 I'm interested in software architecture, automation, and system design
+- 🧠 I'm interested in everything that involves technology and software

-- 📫 How to reach me: [Your Email or LinkedIn]

 ### 🛠️ Languages and Tools: